 Fig: Senior Management

-Figure shows how the Senior Management can use SAP BusinessObjects Analysis, edition for Microsoft Office or SAP BusinessObjects Analysis, edition for OLAP.
-In the same way as the Business Analyst the Senior Management is able to analyze the information and share their findings without having to wait for the IT department to create a new workbook using the self-service aspect of SAP BusinessObjects Analysis.
+The figure shows how the Senior Management can use SAP BusinessObjects Analysis, edition for Microsoft Office, or SAP BusinessObjects Analysis, edition for OLAP.
+In the same way as the Business Analyst, the Senior Management is able to analyze the information and share their findings without having to wait for the IT department to create a new workbook using the self-service aspect of SAP BusinessObjects Analysis.
 In addition aspects such as the ability to create presentations with live data using SAP BusinessObjects Analysis, edition for Microsoft Office and the integration with the planning functionality of SAP NetWeaver BW are now very relevant for this audience.

 Fig: Where is the content consumed?

-Figure shows exactly this distinction and you can see that SAP BusinessObjects Analysis, edition for OLAP is a web based client without the option for a desktop or a mobile based consumption.
-In case the desktop based consumption becomes an important requirement then you should look at using SAP BusinessObjects Analysis, edition for Microsoft Office for those scenarios in combination with SAP BusinessObjects Analysis, edition for OLAP.
-For the mobile consumption the recommendation is to use SAP BusinessObjects Design Studio and create for your users the mobile experience.
+The figure shows exactly this distinction and you can see that SAP BusinessObjects Analysis, edition for OLAP is a web-based client without the option for desktop or mobile-based consumption.
+In case desktop-based consumption becomes an important requirement then you should look at using SAP BusinessObjects Analysis, edition for Microsoft Office for those scenarios in combination with SAP BusinessObjects Analysis, edition for OLAP.
+For mobile consumption, the recommendation is to use SAP BusinessObjects Design Studio and create for your users the mobile experience.

-This matrix shows a comparison of the products of the SAP BusinessObjects BI portfolio compared along several capabilities.
-Focusing on SAP BusinessObjects Analysis, edition for OLAP, you can see the strengths are clearly in the hierarchical reporting and self-service aspects and the weaknesses are in the area of highly formatted reporting and more layout driven reporting.
+This matrix shows a comparison of the products of the SAP BusinessObjects BI portfolio compared along with several capabilities.
+Focusing on SAP BusinessObjects Analysis, edition for OLAP, you can see the strengths are clearly in the hierarchical reporting and self-service aspects and the weaknesses are in the area of highly formatted reporting and more layout-driven reporting.
 The strength and

 Fig: Comparison Matrix